Licensed Clinical Social Worker, LCSW

 People of color and LGBTQ topics

-Calla Jo is a Licensed Psychoanalyst and Licensed Clinical Social Worker with two offices in Greenwich Village and East Village, New York, specializing in issues of alienation, anxiety, depression, relationships, identity formation, and emotional fluency.
+Calla Jo is a Licensed Psychoanalyst and Licensed Clinical Social Worker with two offices in Greenwich Village and Union Square, New York, specializing in issues of alienation, anxiety, depression, relationships, identity formation, and emotional fluency.
 Calla works to provide culturally-sensitive care, and her practice is affirming of LGBTQ+ clients, people of color, and individuals with marginalized identities.

 As both a psychoanalyst and a social worker, Calla has a unique understanding of pathways of human development, relational patterns, and larger social structures.
 Her insight-oriented approach helps clients to better understand how they see themselves and their roles in relationships and at work.